How To Count Number Of Entries In Google Sheets

 Counting Blank Cells with COUNTA

 To count the number of empty cells within a range, use the COUNTA function.
-(See Also: How Do You Delete Multiple Rows In Google Sheets)
+(See Also: How To Make A New Line In Google Sheets Cell)

 • Select an empty cell.